 We grew internally as well and employed 720 people.
 We put more effort into our social media presence than ever before and we also published the WOW app allowing our guests to book, check in and check for info with one simple application on their smart-devices.

-This year we plan to (and have already started to) receive five new aircraft, fly our inaugural flights to six new destinations and carry around 3,000,000 guests.
-We also welcomed our 1,000th employee and plan to employ 1,100 people by the end of the year.
-We recently flew our inaugural flight to Tel Aviv, Israel, which marks another chapter for WOW air as the airline's first flight to Asia.
-We’re also starting our plan for 2018 and have bought and leased seven brand new aircraft, directly from the assembly lines at Airbus in France to carry our guests across oceans and continents.
-There are exciting times ahead for this five-year-old start-up airline and we hope you’ll join us on our flight into the future.
+This year we received five new aircraft, flew our inaugural flights to six new destinations, and carried 2.8 million guests.
+We also welcomed our 1,000th employee and flew our inaugural flight to Tel Aviv, Israel, which marked WOW air's first flight to Asia.
+We bought and leased seven brand new aircraft, directly from the assembly lines at Airbus in France to carry our guests across oceans and continents in 2018.
+There are exciting times ahead for this five-year-young airline and we hope you’ll join us on our flight into the future.